aplteam/Cider/docs/Cider-API-Reference.md

 4. Loading all Tatin packages from the Tatin installation folders defined by `dependencies:tatin` and `dependencies_dev:tatin`
 4. Loading all NuGet packages from the NuGet installation folder defined by `dependencies:nuget`
 5. Injecting a namespace `CiderConfig` into the root of the project and populating it with the contents of the configuration file as an APL array
+6. Injecting a namespace `TatinVars` into the root of the project, and a ref pointing to that `TatinVars` (with the same name) in case the optional parameter "tatinVars" in the Cider Config section `CIDER` is defined and points to a sub-namespace in the project's root.
+7. Possibly changing the current directory to the project path if this is the first and only Cider project
-6. Adding a variable `HOME` to `CiderConfig` that carries a path to where the project was loaded from
+7. Adding a variable `HOME` to `CiderConfig` that carries a path to where the project was loaded from
-7. Executing the project-specific function noted on `init`, usually to initialize the project
+8. Executing the project-specific function noted on `init`, usually to initialize the project
-8. Executing a non-project-specific function defined in Cider's own configuration file
+9. Executing a non-project-specific function defined in Cider's own configuration file

    This can be used for carrying out the same user-specific actions after a project was opened.

-9. Checking for a variable `ToDo` in the root of the project, and putting it on display (with `⎕ED`) in case it exists
+10. Checking for a variable `ToDo` in the root of the project, and putting it on display (with `⎕ED`) in case it exists
-10. Checking the Git status of the project, if it is managed byGit
+11. Checking the Git status of the project, if it is managed byGit

 `OpenProject` requires on of the following two options as right argument: